qauchida/qauchida.github.io/essays/frameworkReview.md

 It’s called React because it’s reactive, meaning the appearance of the page will change without manually refreshing it.
 Think of this like a mantra and repeat it before you go to bed every night, “Change in props to change state to trigger rerender.”

 React Native is a little different than React, as it uses native components instead of web components.
+Since 2015, React Native has been used to created tons of mobile applications such as Facebook, Instagram, Pinterest and more.

 ### Pros:
 * HUGE Community
 * Used to make apps for FaceBook, Instagram, Discord and more
 * Can make one app for IOS, Android and web instead of making one for each specific mobileOS
+* Pre-built React Native specific components compile to native code by React Native toolchain
+* Most popular to build apps with (right now)
+* Last stable release: 03/26/2020

 ### Cons:
 * still will have to learn React Native Specifics
-* React Native was made by FaceBook and FaceBook is evil
+* third party plugins

 ![NativeScript Logo](https://www.nativescript.org/images/default-source/logos/nativescript-logo.png?sfvrsn=2)
 ## [Native Script](nativescript.org)
 NativeScript is used to build native android and IOS mobile apps.
 You can use a combination of Angular and NativeScript, Vue.js and NativeScript, or JavaScript/TypeScript and NativeScript.

-I tried out a sample from NativeScript’s website but it required me to download 2 different mobile apps, NativeScript Preview and NativeScript Playground.
-The sample applications look and function alright but NativeScript doesn't have as many compa

 ![And here's a table from React NativeScript creator Jamie Birch comparing React and React NativeScript.](https://d2odgkulk9w7if.cloudfront.net/images/default-source/blogs/react-ns-differences.png?sfvrsn=46850cfe_0)

 ### Pros
 * lots of free working examples and samples with code [on NativeScript MarketPlace](https://market.nativescript.org/)
+* Similar to React Native, it has pre-built components
+* Can make one app for IOS, Android and web instead of making one for each specific mobileOS
 * React NativeScript combines React and NativeScript

 ### Cons